Eunice-Kamore/Installing-VirtualBox-and-Windows-Server-2022/README.md

 <H1>Overview: Lab 1 Installing VirtualBox and Server 2022</H1>

 Welcome to the first lab of my home lab series!
-This section of my home lab documentation focuses on the process of **installing VirtualBox** and setting up a **Windows Server 2022** virtual machine within the VirtualBox environment.
+This section of my home lab documents the process of **Installing VirtualBox** and setting up a **Windows Server 2022** virtual machine within the VirtualBox.
 It outlines the steps for downloading and installing **VirtualBox**, followed by the creation of a virtual machine to host **Windows Server 2022**.
-The project also covers the configuration of basic server settings and prepares the server for further roles, such as Active Directory and domain controller setup.
 This task serves as the foundation for building a virtualized lab environment that mimics real-world IT infrastructure, ideal for practicing administrative tasks and learning server management techniques.

 <H2>Objectives</H2>

 This repository documents a comprehensive home lab project focused on installing and configuring VirtualBox and Windows Server 2022.
 The key objectives include:

-- Demonstrating the setup and installation process of VirtualBox as a virtualization platform.
+- Demonstrating the setup and installation process of VirtualBox as a virtualization platform formally known as a hypervisor.
 - Installing and configuring Windows Server 2022 in a virtualized environment.
-- Creating a foundation for further experiments involving Active Directory, system administration, and IT operations.
+- Creating a platform for further experiments involving System Administration, Active Directory and Group Policy Configurations.

 <H2>Documentation</H2>

-In this documentation, I will outline the initial steps of setting up my Active Directory home lab.
+In this documentation, I will outline the initial steps of setting up my home lab.
 This includes downloading and preparing the essential tools: VirtualBox and Windows Server 2022.

 Before creating a virtual environment ensure you confirm that your host computer supports virtualization and you check this information through checking your system information.
 A shortcut to this page is typing "msinfo" on the search tab  to open system information page.
 Once we have confirmed this we can now begin our set-up.
 To start, we’ll download VirtualBox from the official website at https://www.virtualbox.org/wiki/Downloads.